-There’s a Mucha Museum in Prague’s Old Town on Panská Street.
-His life’s fine art masterpiece, The Slav Epic, has been on display at the National Gallery’s Veletržní Palace since 2012.
-I saw the Veletržní display last week and was touched by its fascinating dramatic beauty!
-The Slav Epic is an incredible artistic accomplishment.
+There’s a Mucha Museum in Prague Old Town on Panská Street.
+His extraordinary masterpiece, The Slav Epic, has been on display at the Veletržní Palace since 2012.
+The Slav Epic is a massive, incredible accomplishment.
+I was touched deeply by its dramatic beauty and impeccable detail!

-Mucha worked on The Slav Epic for years.
-It’s a masterful series of twenty paintings depicting and celebrating the history of the Czech and Slavic people.
-He bestowed the paintings to the city of Prague in 1928.
-From 1963 until 2012 The Slav Epic series was on display in the chateau in Moravský Krumlov in South Moravia where Mucha was born.
+It took Mucha years to create the Slav Epic, a series of twenty large paintings depicting and celebrating the history of the Czech and Slavic people.
+Between 1911 and 1926, he worked tirelessly on the enormous canvases from a spacious studio in Zbiroh Castle near Prague.
+Mucha bestowed the paintings to the city of Prague in 1928.
+From 1963 until 2012, The Slav Epic was on display in the chateau in Moravský Krumlov in South Moravia where Alphonse Maria Mucha was born.

-In Moravia Mucha worked as a decorative painter creating theatrical scenery.
-He later moved to Vienna where he took employment with a Viennese theatrical design company.
-After a fire destroyed his employer’s business Mucha returned to Moravia to do freelance painting.
+In Moravia, Mucha was a decorative painter creating theatrical scenery.
+He later moved to Vienna, where he took employment with a Viennese theatrical design company.
+After a fire destroyed his employer’s business in Vienna, he returned to Moravia as a freelance painter.

 Count Karl Khuen of Mikulov hired Mucha to paint murals in his Hrušovany Emmahof Castle.
-The Count was so impressed with the outcome that he sponsored Mucha’s formal training at the Munich Academy of Fine Arts.
+The Count was so impressed with the outcome, he sponsored Mucha’s training at the Munich Academy of Fine Arts.

-Mucha’s works often featured beautiful young women in flowing dresses surrounded by halos of flowers.
-His pale pastel colors and elegant style received international exposure during the 1900 Universal Exhibition in Paris.
+Mucha’s works often featured beautiful young women in flowing floral dresses surrounded by halos.
+During the Exposition Universelle of 1900, his pale pastel colors and elegant style received international exposure.

-In addition to his posters, Mucha decorated the Bosnia and Herzegovina Pavilion and collaborated with decorating the Austrian Pavilion.
-His work was often imitated and he tried to disassociate himself from the Art Nouveau style insisting that “rather than maintaining any fashionable stylistic form, his paintings were entirely a product of himself and Czech art”.
+In addition to his posters, Mucha decorated the Bosnia-Herzegovina Pavilion and collaborated with decorating the Austrian Pavilion.
+His work was often imitated.
+He tried to disassociate himself from the Art Nouveau style, insisting that “rather than maintaining any fashionable stylistic form, his paintings were entirely a product of himself and Czech art”.

-Mucha believed that art existed only to communicate a spiritual message.
-Frustrated by the fame associated with his commercial work he wanted to concentrate on other artistic projects.
+Mucha believed that art existed to communicate a spiritual message.
+Frustrated by the fame associated with his commercial work, he concentrated on the projects of other artists.

-Mucha Manga Mystery, is currently appearing in Zürich and moves to the Bröhan Museum in Berlin from December 5, 2013 to March 2, 2014.
-The exhibition explores how Mucha’s “distinct visual language” influenced generations of graphic artists.
-It looks at the work of contemporary manga artists from Japan who show “strong connections to Mucha’s stylistic vocabulary”.
+Mucha Manga Mystery exhibition is appearing in Zürich and moves to the Bröhan Museum in Berlin from December 5, 2013 to March 2, 2014.
+The exhibition explores how Mucha’s “distinct visual language” influenced generations of graphic designers and examines the work of manga artists from Japan with “connections to Mucha’s stylistic vocabulary”.